ajsmth/rn-tools/packages/navigation/docs/tabs.md

 ];
 ```

-When pushing screens via `navigation.push()`, the navigation system automatically targets the stack inside the currently active tab.
+When pushing screens via `navigation.stack.push()`, the navigation system automatically targets the stack inside the currently active tab.